Swivel-Finance/ubiquitous-language/README.md

 * Nonce - @jules

 ### Volume
 All Orders expose an amount which can be filled, wholly or partially, by an Agreement.
+This will be represented by either the principal or interest, depending on whether the Order is floating or fixed.

 ### Taker
 This will be the public key of the owner of any Agreement created to fill an Order.
 Taker can be used in